-Minutes of an open meeting will consist of a record or summary of all motions, proposals, resolutions, remote attendance, and any matter formally voted upon and the vote thereon.
-Minutes of a public meeting will be posted to the System's website and otherwise made available two weeks following the date of the meeting.
+Minutes of open meetings will be prepared and shall constitute a comprehensive record or summary of all motions, proposals, resolutions, details of remote attendance, and any matter formally voted upon, along with the corresponding vote tallies.
+These minutes will be posted on the System's website and made readily available to the public within two weeks following the date of the meeting.